vault-thirteen/SDLW/ReadMe.md

 **Notes**

-* This project is a work in progress.
+* This project is frozen due to critical bugs in Go language.
-  * The code is not finished and may periodically get updates.
+  * More information can be found in comments to the `Test` function.

 * This project uses system calls.
-  * CGO does not work properly on Windows O.S.;
+  * CGO does not work properly on Windows O.S.
   * CGO is slower than system calls in Golang.

 ## SDL 2.0 API by Category